rasulkireev/gpw/content/blog/pygotham-day-I.md

 title: "PyGotham 2019: Day 1"
 date: 2019-10-05
 published: true
-slug: /pygotham-day-I
+slug: /pygotham-day-one
-icon: ./icons/book.svg
+icon: ./icons/pygotham.png
-main-image: ./images/reading-on-kindle.jpg
+unsplashImageID: uf2nnANWa8Q
-tags: [conference, networking, pygotham, talks]
+keywords: [conference, networking, pygotham, talks]
-category: "Conferences"
+category: Conferences
-description: "First Day of my first conference.
-I tried to make good notes during the talks I attended."
+description: First Day of my first conference.
+I tried to make good notes during the talks I attended.
 ---

 This is a first conference I have ever attended.
 If I had to describe it in one word, it would be 'great'.
 Here is why: